erickim73/dpo2/README.md

 ## Environment Overview
 DPO is evaluated on three challenging scientific computing tasks designed to test its performance under complex, simulation-defined objectives:

 1. **Materials Deformation:**
-Deformable 2D shapes represented by spline control points are optimized to match a target shape.
-The reward functional encourages smooth, structurally plausible deformations and penalizes geometric irregularities or oscillations.
+The agent deforms 2D shapes, represented by splines, to match a given target shape.
+This task tests the ability to generate smooth, stable shape transitions while avoiding collisions and irregularities.

 2. **Topological Deformation:**
-A coarse spatial grid is controlled while reward is computed on a finer resolution, mimicking multi-scale PDE problems.
-The environment encourages alignment between coarse control and high-resolution behavior, making this ideal for testing spatial generalization.
+The agent modifies a low-resolution grid, but the results are evaluated on a high-resolution version of the shape.
+This tests whether the agent can make accurate changes even with limited control.

 3. **Molecular Dynamics:**
-The agent modifies atomic configurations to reach low-energy molecular conformations.
-The reward is computed via physics-based energy simulations (e.g., PyRosetta), testing the algorithm’s ability to handle nonlocal, highly structured dynamics.
+The agent adjusts molecular structures to minimize physical energy.
+This task evaluates the model’s ability to navigate complex, high-dimensional energy landscapes.

 ## Statistical Analysis on Benchmarking Results

-We perform benchmarking using 10 different random seeds, with each seed generating over 200 test episodes.

 The table below reports the **mean ± standard deviation** of final evaluation costs across 15 algorithms (and their variants).